Azure/embedded-wireless-framework/examples/WIN32/README.md

 Open this directory with Visual Studio and you are ready to go!

+# EWF examples to conect to IoT Central
+Connects the device to IoT Central application and then sends telemetry data to the central application.
+- **sample_ewf_iot_pnp_provisioning_tx_bg96**
+- **sample_ewf_iot_provisioning_tx_bg96**

+Follow steps in [README_IoT_CENTRAL.md](../../tools/iot-central-scripts/README_IOT_CENTRAL.md) to create Azure IoT Central application that will be used to run the example.
+To create device certificates follow steps in [README_CREATE_CERTIFICATES.md](../../tools/iot-central-scripts/readme_create_certificate.md).
+Once certifcates are created, upload them to the device in the IoT Central as meantioned in the corresponding readme document above.
+Copy the .h files to the certificates example project and provision the certificates.
+Then run the **sample_ewf_iot_provisioning_tx_bg96** or **sample_ewf_iot_pnp_provisioning_tx_bg96** project to connect to IoT Central

+>Note : This example currently only sends dummy telemetry data.
+Cloud to device messaging (command processing and response sending to IoT Central) will be added in future.

 # Azure RTOS samples on x86 using CMake (also included in this package)

 ## Overview